 We’re connected to promotions and information all day long—thanks to the Internet and mobile devices.
 Connecting your customers to products where they spend most of their time can save them money and bring you benefits.

 In addition to being aware of flexible schedules and providing promotions, staying current with food trends is also an important task.

-Ever-changing technology and customer demands are challenges that everyone faces, but staying up to date with industry trends will bring you bigger opportunities.
+Ever-changing technology and customer demands are challenges that everyone faces.
+Staying up to date with industry trends will bring you bigger opportunities.
 It’s tempting to ignore it all and keep plugging along with your day-to-day tasks, but if you ignore current needs, you might lose out on growth opportunities.

-It’s also important to stay conscious of your locations MicroMarket layout and design, as it plays a huge part in market flow and sales.
+It’s also important to stay conscious of your locations micro market layout and design.
+It plays a huge part in market flow and sales.
 The right layout/design will help your customers have easy access to fresh foods and the ability to quickly purchase what they need when they need it.

 5. Routine Rotating and Reporting

-Think about it, if you order the same product options and not review how those products are doing in your markets, it’s likely you are wasting money.
-Rotating your products and introducing new options will keep your market stay new, exciting and more.
+Think about it.
+If you order the same product options and not review how those products are doing in your markets, it’s likely you are wasting money.
+Rotating your products and introducing new options will keep your market new and exciting.

 Be sure to take time to truly understand your customers by evaluating buying habits and taking weekly inventory.
-Utilize your inventory management system, such as 365 ADM, to review and analyze reports to determine the products that just aren’t selling.
+Utilize your inventory management system, such as 365 ADM, to review and analyze reports to determine the undersold products.